 NOTE: The hard boundaries of the proposed special district/roads to be maintained by the County have not yet been determined.

-The current boundary roads under consideration are on the north side of Hwy 62 from Desert Willow to Northstar and potentially Big Morongo Canyon; these are the north and south running boundary roads under consideration.
-We are considering Panorama, Cheyenne, and Northridge for boundary roads that run east and west.
+The current boundary roads under consideration are on the north side of Hwy 62 from Bella Vista to Northstar and Big Morongo Canyon to North Star (pavement only); these are the north and south running boundary roads under consideration.
+Panorama, Cheyenne, and Northridge are the oundary roads that run east and west.

 We began this process by holding community meetings to gauge community support to repair the roads in our neighborhood.
 We formed a board and non-profit organization to facilitate gathering funds transparently through the community, and the County, and to seek grant funding for fixing and maintaining the roads.
 Over the past few months, we were able to raise $2,500 in community donations to start the process of forming a special district with the County to maintain our roads.
 Dawn Rowe's office generously donated an additional $2,500 for this project.
 The County has received $2,500 to start the process to assess the financial viability of maintaining the roads, review potential boundaries for the roads that may be maintained, and form the special district.
 As part of the County's assessment process, County representatives have already visited our community and driven the roads to review their condition.
 We are waiting for the County to provide us with their report together with the proposed cost.
-We will share the results with the community in our next public meeting.
-We will set a date soon!
+San Bernardino County special districts will share the report at a date to be determined.

 Please reach us at if you cannot find an answer to your question.